nchah/chrome-extension-starter/README.md

 # chrome-extension-starter
-A starter kit for chrome extension development.
+A starter kit for Chrome extension and theme development.

 ## Official Documentation